top of page

 Ashwagandha

 Ashwagandha is a traditional herb widely known for its calming and grounding properties.
-It is often used to support stress resilience, restfulness and overall emotional wellbeing.
-As an “adaptogen,” it is thought to help the body respond to daily stressors in a more balanced way.
+It is often marketed as a natural way to 'fix' stress, sleep and hormones.
+As an adaptogenic herb, it is thought to help the body respond to daily stressors in a more balanced way.
+But the reality is more nuanced and varied than headlines suggest.
+It may play a supportive role for some people, yet it is not a substitute for addressing workload, nervous-system regulation and underlying medical issues.

 • calmness and emotional balance